DataSperling/audio-processing-api/README.md

     }

 #### Response Code
-    204 NO CONTENT      resource updated
+    204 NO CONTENT      recrod updated
-    403 UNAUTHORIZED    unauthenticated or unauthorized user
+    403 UNAUTHORIZED    principal unauthenticated or unauthorized
-    404 NOT FOUND       user authenticated and authorized but waveform not found
+    404 NOT FOUND       principal authenticated and authorized but record not found

 #### Response Body
+    Body: (empty)

+#
+## DELETE

+#### Request Body
+    URI: /waveforms/{id}
+    Http Verb: DELETE
+    Body: (empty)

+#### Response Code
+    204 NO CONTENT      princiapl authorized and record record exists and successfully deleted 404 NOT FOUND       record does not exist (non-existant ID sent) 404 NOT FOUND       record exists but principal not owner

+#### Response Body
-    Body: None
+    Body: (empty)